ProGNOMmers/ruby-rails-documentation/README.md

 to [1.9.3-p545 `.document` file](https://github.com/ruby/ruby/blob/v1_9_3_545/.document) so to add these files to the documentation and set the Ruby docs main page to the README (actually it doesn't work, see [Known Issues](#known-issues))

 * I use a Ruby on Rails fork in order to:
-* * port the Rails 4.x docs generation, which includes sdoc support, to 3.x, which doesn't
+* port the Rails 4.x docs generation, which includes sdoc support, to 3.x, which doesn't
-* * enable the rdoc `--all` option which adds private methods to the documentation
+* enable the rdoc `--all` option which adds private methods to the documentation
 * I use my sdoc fork in order to add RDoc 4.1.0 compatibility and force the Ruby documentation main page (it would default to ChangeLog even using the RDoc `--main-page` option)

-## Known Issues
+## Known issues

 * Ruby documentation has `ChangeLog` as default page, while it should be `README`.